 In many cases, the infection is contained within the gum and can be cleared up with a course of antibiotics.
 In some instances, however, the infection can go much deeper and may affect the jaw bone.
 In these cases the implant usually has to be removed, antibiotics administered and a period of healing will need to take place before the implant can be reinserted.

 Nerve and sinus damage, as well as damage to the surrounding structures, can be avoided or minimised when you work with an experienced professional.
-It is worth asking your dental practitioner how often they perform dental implant procedures and what their professional rate of dental implant failure is before you move forward with dental implant surgery.
+It is worth scheduling a consultation at your local dental clinic to ask how often they perform dental implant procedures and what their professional rate of dental implant failure is before you move forward with dental implant surgery.
+Click this link.

 Minimising Your Chance Of Complications After Dental Implant Surgery